|Current Route. Stop #10.|

 This blog post will not have any pictures so if you're expecting them, you will be disappointed.
 Well technically that thing over there >>>> to the right is a picture, so maybe just one.
 It will be a personal blog post written with my grandchildren and their children in mind.
 The subject will be some family history that may be of interest to them in the distant future.
 You non-family readers are more than welcome to continue reading and comment if you so desire.

 I created this blog a little over three years ago to document my RV travels.
 It was a way to record my travels, campgrounds, explorations and thoughts about this great country of ours.
 Those posts were snapshots in time.
 Frozen forever in this blog.
 I have gone back to previous blog entries and sometimes it is as if another person had written it.
-Sometime in my mid-teenage years, I learn a life lesson about just that thing and it has stuck with me ever since.
+Sometime in my mid-teenage years, I learned a life lesson about just that thing and it has stuck with me ever since.
 Surprisingly, it was from some TV show.
 I don't remember the name of the show, but I remember the lesson.
 Something tragic had happened to the TV family and the father was speaking to his son about it.
 He told him that when some major event happens in our lives, whether tragic or happy, we should never ask the question, "what is going to happen to me now?".
 Instead, the correct question is "who am I going to be now?" since every major life-changing event changes us into someone else.
 That's some heavy duty stuff for a teenager, so I thought on it some more until it made sense.
 For example, once you get married, you become a spouse, once you have children, you become a parent.
 Those are good examples.
 Some not so good examples, are when a family member dies or you have a major medical problem.
 Those things change who you are and the way you look at life and you become someone else.

 From time to time I have used this blog to post about my past.
 There have been posts showing some of the houses in which I lived as I was growing up in different states.
 There were some of the construction projects my father help build.
 There have also been some about the death of family members as well as their successes.
 This one is going to be about how my personal branch of the Goza's was created.